 APHA will contact you, explain why your herd is eligible and facilitate the testing.

 For disease control reasons it is important that this test is carried out as soon as possible after the herd becomes eligible, so that infected animals can be identified and removed at the earliest opportunity.
 The sooner the blood test is deployed, the greater its potential benefits, such as reducing the time the herd is under TB restrictions.
-Where practical, gamma testing will be completed before the first Short Interval Test (SIT) in new TB breakdowns.
+Where practical, gamma testing is completed before the first Short Interval Test (SIT) in new TB breakdowns.
 APHA will discuss the timing of gamma testing with each herd owner before arranging the test.

+When using any diagnostic test there is a balance to be had between the sensitivity (the probability of correct identification of infected individuals) and the specificity (probability of correct identification of uninfected individuals).
 On average, the gamma test has a specificity of 96.5% (3-4 false positives per 100 disease-free animals tested) compared with 99.98% for the skin test (1 false positive per 5,000-6,000 disease-free animals tested).
 However, the gamma test is more sensitive than the skin test (90% compared to 81%), i.e. it is less likely to ‘miss’ infected animals.
 Under the new policy we will only be using the gamma test in lesion and/or culture positive TB breakdown herds.
 In such herds any test positive animal is more likely to be infected and the increased risk (and cost) of taking out low numbers of false positive animals is outweighed by the need (and benefit) to identify and remove all infected animals.

+Yes.
+If an animal has a positive result to either the skin test or gamma test then it is classified as a reactor and must be compulsorily slaughtered.
 It is important to note that the two different tests detect different ‘sub populations’ of TB-infected animals.
 This may be influenced by the different stage of infection.
 For example the gamma test tends to detect animals earlier on in the course of infection and therefore infected animals will not necessarily be positive to both tests.
 Furthermore, some animals may have temporarily depressed immune responses leading to weak skin test reactions.
 In that sense, using two tests is better than using just one.

 No. Diagnostic tests for bTB, particularly the gamma test, can detect animals at an early stage of infection and so lesions may not have developed in the animal yet, or they may be too small to identify at post mortem examination.
 It is also important to note that post mortem examination is not a very sensitive method of detecting bTB infection, and lesions can also be missed at the slaughterhouse.

-Following individual assessment by an APHA vet, certain herds (e.g. intensive fattening herds) may be eligible for exemption to gamma testing if they fulfil certain specific criteria.
+Only animals over six months of age are sampled for gamma testing.
+Following individual assessment by an APHA vet, certain herds (e.g. intensive fattening herds) may be eligible for exemption to mandatory gamma testing if they fulfil certain specific criteria.